kettapp/kettapp.github.io/privacy.markdown

 ### AFFILIATES WITHIN THE CORPORATE GROUP

-BetterMe International Limited is part of the BetterMe corporate group.
-We may receive personal data about you from other companies in the BetterMe corporate group, or share your personal data with them as needed for providing you with access to our Services; providing customer support; researching your use of our Service; communicating with you, and for other purposes described in the “For what purposes we process your personal data” section of this Privacy Policy.
+Kettapp International Limited is part of the Kettapp corporate group.
+We may receive personal data about you from other companies in the Kettapp corporate group, or share your personal data with them as needed for providing you with access to our Services; providing customer support; researching your use of our Service; communicating with you, and for other purposes described in the “For what purposes we process your personal data” section of this Privacy Policy.
-Irrespective of the terms of any our internal arrangements, you may exercise your data subject’s rights simply by contacting us at support@betterme.world.
+Irrespective of the terms of any our internal arrangements, you may exercise your data subject’s rights simply by contacting us at support@kettapp.site.

 ### HOW YOU CAN EXERCISE YOUR PRIVACY RIGHTS